 Association of Ukrainian Soldiers in the Polish Armed Forces [Союз Українських Вояків у Польських Збройних Силах] – an embryonic organisation from which the Association of Ukrainians in Great Britain evolved.

 The idea of creating an organisation for Ukrainians in the Polish Armed Forces under British command, similar to the Ukrainian Canadian Servicemen’s Association (UCSA), emerged towards the end of the Second World War, by which time there were approximately 1,000 Ukrainian members the Polish forces in the UK.
 The initiator of the project was Stephen Jaworsky, who arrived in the country in 1943 for training with the Polish Air Force.
-In June 1945 Jaworsky, with support from Bohdan Panchuk and Stanley Frolick of the UCSA, and also from the pre-war Ukrainian community in Manchester, disseminated a call for expressions of interest in joining the proposed organisation.
+In June 1945 Jaworsky, with support from Bohdan Panchuk and Stanley Frolick of the UCSA, and also from the pre-war Ukrainian community in Manchester, disseminated a letter calling for expressions of interest in joining the proposed organisation.

 After a positive response to the call, on 28 August 1945 a meeting of an Initiating Group took place at the UCSA headquarters in London, attended by Volodymyr Solowij, Nikita Bura, Michael Oparenko, George Salsky and Stephen Jaworsky.
 An interim executive was formed, consisting of Bura (chairman), Oparenko, Salsky and Jaworsky.
 Its main tasks were to disseminate information about the creation of the “Association of Ukrainian Soldiers in the Polish Armed Forces” among known Ukrainians in the Polish forces, seek permission from the Polish General Staff for Ukrainians in the Polish forces to join the association, prepare a draft constitution and organise a general meeting of members.